4.1 The collection process: 2005/06 to present

 4.6.5 Daily absence and periods of absence

-Absence information is collected termly for primary and secondary schools and pupil referral units (PRUs) and is collected annually for special schools.
+Absence information is collected termly for primary, secondary and special schools and alternative provision (including pupil referral units).

 DfE does not collect dates of absence and is therefore unable to provide absence figures for specific days, weeks or months.